 This course is a study and application of digitally creating moving images and interactive content using Adobe Flash software.
 Students will work text, drawings, and still images.
-Prerequisite CM211 or CM214 or permission of the instructor.
+Prerequisite: CM 241, CM 242, CM 245 or permission of the instructor.

 CM 340 Web Design (Spring)